gwhigs/tweeter/README.rst

 |Deploy|

 You will need to create an account if you don't have one already.
 Have your Consumer key/secret and Access token/secret from above handy.
+You will also need to provide a name and email address to serve as an admin for the app.

 After deploying, you will need to follow up with a few commands using the `Heroku Toolbelt`_: